jensdietrich/shadedetector/README.md

  -vv,--vulnerabilityversion <arg>           the version used in the projects generated to verify the presence of a vulnerability (default is "0.0.1")
- -ps,--stats                                the file to which progress stats will be written (default is stats.log) -l,--log                                   a log file name (optional, if missing logs will only be written to console) -cache,--cachedir                          path to root of cache folder hierarchy (default is ".cache")
+ -ps,--stats                                the file to which progress stats will be written (default is stats.log) -l,--log                                   a log file name (optional, if missing logs will only be written to console) -cache,--cachedir <arg>                    path to root of cache folder hierarchy (default is ".cache")
 ```

 ## Setting the Environment